fieldenms/sysad-2022/devops/README.md

 Successfully tagged fieldentech/postgresql:14.2
 ```

+Windows users should run the script without the preceding `./`, i.e., just type `rebuild.bat`.

 ### Starting the container
 1. Start a shell or command prompt and navigate to the `scripts` directory.
 2. Run script `start.sh` (macos/Linux) or `start.bat` (Windows).